cortexproject/cortex/docs/running.md

 ### Components

 Every Cortex installation will need Distributor, Ingester and Querier.
-Alert-manager, Ruler and Query-frontend are optional.
+Alertmanager, Ruler and Query-frontend are optional.

 ### Other dependencies